Sale Icon

 6. Double glazing and loft insulation lead to reducing the loss of heat (which is good), but it can also lead to condensation if no proper ventilation is ensured.
 The use a of a dehumidifier can also help taking the moisture out of the air.

-Trickle vent systems such as the Airflow Loovent Eco and Envirovent ECO DMEV can ensure a continual ventilation in your home.
+Trickle vent systems such as the Airflow Loovent Eco and Envirovent ECO DMEV can ensure continual ventilation in your home.
 As our homes become more insulated and the heat (and moisture) is trapped indoors, we need to make sure we have a proper ventilation together with the tight insulation, so that we may combat and reduce condensation (which, left undealt with, can lead to mould growth).

 There are many other ways to reduce and combat condensation - if you know of a different way to reduce condensation, please write us in the comments.